 OSHA citations create a number of short- and long-term risks that can jeopardize employers and the futures of their businesses.
 When it comes to protecting your business’ interests following a citation, knowing how they work is critical to understanding your options, the need to act quickly, and the importance of working with experienced legal counsel when pursuing a defense and positive resolution.

-At Hendershot, Cannon & Hisey, P.C., our OSHA defense attorneys have earned a reputation for our work protecting the rights of employers facing a range of OSHA-related matters – from proactive compliance to responsive representation and defense against all types of citations.
+At Hendershot, Cowart & Hisey, P.C., our OSHA defense attorneys have earned a reputation for our work protecting the rights of employers facing a range of OSHA-related matters – from proactive compliance to responsive representation and defense against all types of citations.
 Our attorneys know the far-reaching impact of OSHA citations, and leverage over a century of collective experience to craft tailored strategies that help resolve these high stakes cases.

 Educating clients about the OSHA citation process is a critical component of our work.
 To help ensure you have the facts you need to better understand these proceedings and what lies ahead, we have outlined the most important aspects below: